Navigating eviction procedures in Washington requires landlords to understand and adhere to state-specific laws and regulations.

 3. 3-Day Notice to Quit

-Reserved for severe violations like illegal activities, creating a nuisance, or significant property damage.
+Reserved for severe violations like illegal activities, creating a nuisance, or significant damage.

-The tenant must vacate the property within three days and does not have the option to fix the violation.
+The tenant must vacate the premises within three days and does not have the option to fix the violation.

 Each notice must include specific information, including the reason for termination, the timeframe for compliance, and the consequences of non-compliance.